 and select forma01a.rmed file directly from disk.

 EDIT January 2021: A new version has been released with a FIX in HDF5 library.
-This new version is available in our download page and solve the issues with errors on save.
+This new version is available in our download page and may solve some issues with errors on save.

 Sometime, when a Study.hdf file already exists on disk, it happen that Salome raise an error with permission denied.